-A patient improved within a few weeks on a psychosis pill and no longer heard voices or experienced persecution. ^{18:87} The pills do not have such effects.
+A patient improved within a few weeks on a psychosis pill and no longer heard voices or experienced persecution.18:87 The pills do not have such effects.

-A patient improved a lot on a psychosis pill and had relapses when he did not want to continue with the drug. ^{18:89} It is highly likely that the psychiatrists confused withdrawal symptoms with relapse.
+A patient improved a lot on a psychosis pill and had relapses when he did not want to continue with the drug.18:89 It is highly likely that the psychiatrists confused withdrawal symptoms with relapse.
 And there is no reliable evidence that the pills can prevent relapse (see below).

-A patient got a small dose of a psychosis pills and support, and improved. ^{18:89} It was more likely the support that helped the patient, or the patient would have improved anyway, without treatment or support.
+A patient got a small dose of a psychosis pills and support, and improved.18:89 It was more likely the support that helped the patient, or the patient would have improved anyway, without treatment or support.

-An increased dose of a psychosis pill affected the time to relapse.
-These pills do not have increased effect with increased dosage.
-These pills do not have increased effect with increased dosage.
+An increased dose of a psychosis pill affected the time to relapse.18:105 These pills do not have increased effect with increased dosage.

 It would be an eye-opener if the psychiatrists tried a psychosis pill on themselves.
 Two physicians have described how a single dose of haloperidol knocked them down.
-158 They experienced a marked slowing of thinking and movement, profound inner restlessness, a paralysis of volition and a lack of physical and psychic energy, being unable to read or work.
+They experienced a marked slowing of thinking and movement, profound inner restlessness, a paralysis of volition and a lack of physical and psychic energy, being unable to read or work.

-David Healy found the same in 20 staff from his hospital who received droperidol.
-Everyone felt anxious, restless, disengaged and demotivated to do anything; a volunteer found it too complicated just to obtain a sandwich from a sandwich machine.
+David Healy found the same in 20 staff from his hospital who received droperidol.4:116 Everyone felt anxious, restless, disengaged and demotivated to do anything; a volunteer found it too complicated just to obtain a sandwich from a sandwich machine.
 Some felt irritable and belligerent and many were unable to recognise the altered mental state they were in and to judge their own behaviour.
 Peter Breggin calls this medication spellbinding.
-135,159

 The predominant subjective effects reported by patients on the Internet when they take psychosis drugs are sedation, cognitive impairment and emotional flattening or indifference.
-We also know from telephone help lines that what medicated persons miss the most are themselves.
-1:179
+We also know from telephone help lines that what medicated persons miss the most are themselves.1:179

 Psychosis pills were hailed as a great advance, but this was because they kept the patients docile and quiet, which was very popular with the staff in psychiatric wards.
-148 It was a huge conflict of interest that the same staff evaluated whether patients had improved or not, and this conflict of interest clouds psychiatric practice and research even today.
+It was a huge conflict of interest that the same staff evaluated whether patients had improved or not, and this conflict of interest clouds psychiatric practice and research even today.